-"Integretive Medicine (IM) is healing-orientated medicine that takes into account the whole person, including all aspects of lifestyle.
+"Integrative Medicine (IM) is healing-orientated medicine that takes into account the whole person, including all aspects of lifestyle.
 It emphasizes the theraputic relationship between practitioner and patient, is informed by evidence, and makes use of all appropriate therapies."

 - Dr. Andrew Weil (from the Arizona Center for Integrative Medicine)

-Defining Principals of Integretive Medicine
+Defining Principals of Integrative Medicine

 Patient and practitioner are partners in the healing process

 All factor that influence health, wellness, and disease are taken into consideration, including mind, sprit, and community, as well as the body.

 Appropriate use of both conventional and alternative methods facilitates the body's intake healing response